A.J. Pollock Player Props: Mariners vs. Rockies

 A.J.
 Pollock At The Plate

-- Pollock is hitting .200 with two home runs and three walks.
+- Pollock has two home runs and three walks while batting .143.

-- Twice in six games this season, Pollock has gotten aboard via a hit, and he had multiple hits in one of those games.
+- Twice in eight games this season, Pollock has gotten aboard via a hit, and he had multiple hits in one of those games.

-- He has gone deep in one of six games, and in 10.5% of his plate appearances.
+- He has gone deep in one of eight games, and in 8% of his plate appearances.

 - Pollock has picked up an RBI in two games this season, with multiple runs batted in once.